-In the opinion of the BBA, the Solatube 53 cm Daylighting System, if installed, used and maintained in accordance with this Certificate, can satisfy or contribute to satisfying the relevant requirements of the following Building Regulations (the presence of a UK map indicates that the subject is related to the Building Regulations in the region or regions of the UK depicted):
+In the opinion of the BBA, Solatube 25 cm and 35 cm Daylighting Systems, if installed, used and maintained in accordance with this Certificate, can satisfy or contribute to satisfying the relevant requirements of the following Building Regulations (the presence of a UK map indicates that the subject is related to the Building Regulations in the region or regions of the UK depicted):

-ST. The Building Regulations 2010 (England and Wales) (as amended) Requirement: Comment: A1 Loading The system will have sufficient strength and stiffness to sustain the design loads.
+The Building Regulations 2010 (England and Wales) (as amended) Requirement: Comment: A1 Loading The systems will have sufficient strength and stiffness to sustain the design loads.
 See sections 7.1 and 7.2 of this Certificate.
 Requirement: Comment: B2(1) Internal fire spread (linings) The diffuser can be classified as Tp(b) material and can contribute to satisfying this Requirement.
 See section 9.1 of this Certificate.
 Requirement: Comment: B4(2) External fire spread The dome can be classified as Tp(a) rigid material and can contribute to satisfying this Requirement.
 See section 9 of this Certificate.
-Requirement: Comment: C2(b) Resistance to moisture The system will not adversely affect the resistance of the roof to the passage of moisture.
-The system provides adequate resistance to the ingress of precipitation.
+Requirement: Comment: C2(b) Resistance to moisture The systems will not adversely affect the resistance of the roof to the passage of moisture.
+The systems provide adequate resistance to the ingress of precipitation.
 See section 8 of this Certificate.
-Requirement: Comment: C2(c) Resistance to moisture The risk of surface condensation on the system will depend on the building humidity class.
+Requirement: Comment: C2(c) Resistance to moisture The risk of surface condensation on the systems will depend on the building humidity class.
 See sections 11.1, 11.2 and 11.4 of this Certificate.
 Requirement: Comment: К5.4 Safe access for cleaning windows etc (applicable to England only) Provisions must be made regarding the safe cleaning of the skylights.
 See sections 12.1 and 12.2 of this Certificate.
-Requirement: Comment: L1(a)(i) Conservation of fuel and power The system can contribute to satisfying this Requirement when appropriate compensatory fabric measures are taken.
+Requirement: Comment: L1(a)(i) Conservation of fuel and power The systems can contribute to satisfying this Requirement when appropriate compensatory fabric measures are taken.
 See section 10 of this Certificate.
-The system can also contribute to daylighting.
-See section 6.1 of this Certificate.
+The systems can also contribute to daylighting.
+See sections 6.1 and 6.2 of this Certificate.
 Requirement: Comment: N4 Safe access for cleaning windows etc (applicable to Wales only) Provisions must be made regarding the safe cleaning of the skylights.
 See sections 12.1 and 12.2 of this Certificate.
-Regulation: Comment: 7(1) Materials and workmanship The system is acceptable when used in accordance with this Certificate.
+Regulation: Comment: 7(1) Materials and workmanship The systems are acceptable when used in accordance with this Certificate.
 See sections 14.1 and 14.3 and the Installation part of this Certificate.
-Regulation: Regulation: Regulation: Regulation: Comment: 26 26A 26A 26B CO 2 emission rates for new buildings Fabric energy efficiency rates for new dwellings (applicable to England only) Primary energy consumption rates for new buildings (applicable to Wales only) Fabric performance values for new dwellings (applicable to Wales only) The system can contribute to satisfying these Regulations when appropriate compensatory fabric/services measures are taken.
+Regulation: Regulation: Regulation: Regulation: Comment: 26 26A 26A 26B CO2 emission rates for new buildings Fabric energy efficiency rates for new dwellings (applicable to England only) Primary energy consumption rates for new buildings (applicable to Wales only) Fabric performance values for new dwellings (applicable to Wales only) The systems can contribute to satisfying these Regulations when appropriate compensatory fabric/services measures are taken.
 See section 10 of this Certificate.